What Is Einstein Syndrome, and Can Speech Therapy Help?

 One way to get a sense of whether your child is on track with talking is to understand the communication milestones expected for their age.
 Children each develop on their own timeline, but there are some general milestones that are typical for the following ages:

 We offer an easy online screener that can help you determine if a speech evaluation is recommended for your child.
 You’ll answer several short questions based on your child’s age and receive instant results.
-You can also schedule a free phone consultation with an Expressable speech therapist to discuss your results and any questions you have.
+You can also schedule a free phone consultation with an Expressable specialist to discuss your results and any questions you have.

 What to do if your child is a late talker